Training-free hyperparameter optimization of neural networks for electronic structures in matter: Introduction

 Here, we however focus on using ML to directly tackle the electronic structure problem in terms of the Kohn-Sham equations \cite{kohn_self-consistent_1965}.
 Pioneering efforts include kernel ridge-regression \cite{snyder_finding_2012, brockherde_bypassing_2017,tsubaki_quantum_2020} and deep NN \cite{tsubaki_quantum_2020} models for predicting the electronic density.
 Based on these efforts, NN models for predicting the local density of states (LDOS) have recently been developed \cite{chandrasekaran_solving_2019,ellis_accelerating_2021}.
 These models are more general than those based solely on the electronic density.
 They replace traditional DFT calculations by enabling direct access to both the electronic structure and related observables, such as the total energy.

 Despite these pioneering efforts \cite{brockherde_bypassing_2017}, a general-purpose workflow for automated ML applications which can tackle electronic structures has yet to come.
+The principle challenge is to overcome the massive computational overhead due to hyperparameter optimization, which is a general problem for ML methodologies \cite{hutter_beyond_2015}.
+Determining suitable hyperparameters for a NN surrogate model governs model accuracy and generalizability, as is illustrated in Fig.~\ref{fig:intro_figure} for different hyperparameter optimization techniques discussed in this manuscript.
+It constitutes a challenging task, even if the underlying electronic structure of the system is well understood (e.g.~metals at room temperature, which are investigated in this work).

-The principle challenge is to overcome the massive computational overhead due to hyperparameter optimization.
-More specifically, a large amount of compute time must be dedicated to relatively long and inaccessible training and optimization processes, in which high-fidelity data sets have to be constructed, suitable hyperparameters have to be identified, and models have to be constructed.
+A large amount of compute time must be dedicated to relatively long and inaccessible training and optimization processes, in which high-fidelity data sets have to be constructed, suitable hyperparameters have to be identified, and models have to be constructed.
 The major bottleneck in this process is not due to the computational overhead of data generation, as efficient DFT codes and automation frameworks \cite{huber_aiida_2020,larsen_atomic_2017, uhrin_workflows_2021} exist.
 While DFT calculations may require large amounts of computational power, they can be completed in a reasonable amount of \textit{wall-time} by means of efficient parallelization and independent individual calculations.
 Instead, the principal time constraint for the creation of surrogate ML models lies in the hyperparameter optimization, which requires the repeated training of potentially suitable NNs, as illustrated in Fig.~\ref{fig:full_workflow}.
 The computational cost of NN training quickly becomes excessive, especially when considering a wide range of hyperparameters.
 While the training costs may be amortized by subsequent accelerated dynamical simulations, they render ML surrogate models prohibitive for many applications.